Happy hunting ground

-The happy hunting ground is a concept of the afterlife associated with Native Americans in the United States.
-The phrase most likely originated with Anglo-Saxon settlers' interpretation of the Indian description.
+The happy hunting ground is a concept of the afterlife associated with the Native Americans in the United States.
+The phrase most likely originated with the British settlers' interpretation of the Indian description.

 History

 The phrase first appears in 1823 in The Pioneers by James Fenimore Cooper:

 Historian Charles L. Cutler suggests that Cooper "either coined or gave currency to" the use of the phrase "happy hunting ground" as a term for the afterlife.
 The phrase also began to appear soon after in the writing of Washington Irving.

-In 1911, Sioux physician Charles Eastman wrote that the phrase "is modern and probably borrowed, or invented by the white man."
+In 1911, Sioux physician Charles Eastman wrote that the phrase "is modern and probably borrowed, or invented by the white man".